golang-leipzig/golang-leipzig.github.io/content/posts/meetup-27-wrapup.md

 Two elements in the prefix array that have the same value (e.g. 6) allow us to determine a subsequence that sums to zero.

+A final pass through the prefix sum array allows to keep track of repeated numbers and find the longest sequence.
+If you iterate throught the prefix sum array from front and back simultaneously, you can stop at the first occurence (same time complexity, still).

 We implemented a version that defined a type set for numbers; similar to the ones found in